avj2352/jotdown_rust_cli/README.md

 cargo run -- --help
 ```

-## 🏁Complete feature list - with status (for my todo cli app to be complete) 🏁
+## 🏁Complete feature list - with status 🏁

+..for my todo cli app to be complete 😎

 ```bash
 ### release 0.1.1